Board of Directors

-Janet Lemmer (Vice President)
+Janet Lemmer (Past President)

 Janet and her family first came to Lexington while her husband served on the NROTC staff at VMI.
-After 3 years, the family moved to 29 Palms, California, but they continued to keep track of Lexington events through friends.
-When Greg retired from the Marine Corps, they returned to the area.
+After 3 years, the family moved to 29 Palms, California, but continued to keep track of Lexington events through friends.
+When Greg retired from the Marine Corps, they returned to the Rockbridge area.
 Though considered newcomers to some, they’ve been Rockbridge County residents a total of 26 years.
 Janet has been involved in nonprofits and school settings for 30 years, either as staff or a volunteer.
 She looks forward to helping many community organizations in the area as a member of the UWR board.

-Lynwood M. Dent, Jr.
+Lynwood M. Dent, Jr. (Vice President)

-Christian R. Worth
+Christian Worth (Secretary)

 Christian came to Lexington in 1987 as a freshman at W&L from her hometown of Louisville, KY.
 Upon graduation, she and her husband Ben Worth moved to back to Kentucky where she studied law and established her law career.
 She served as a civil legal services attorney, public defender, and was on the local Pro Bono board for many years while in private practice.
 In her law practices, she worked often with agencies similar to those that UWR supports in cases, in particular, those involving families in what is called "dependency, neglect, and abuse" cases.
 She returned to Lexington in 2016 when her husband took a position at DSLCC.
 She is a member of the Virginia Bar.